Ardmore, South Dakota: Description

 The town is believed to have been derived from the name of Dora Moore, a local teacher.
 It is at an elevation of 3,556 feet.

 Ardmore was featured in the May 2004 issue of National Geographic Magazine.
-The community is located approximately 1 mi north of the South Dakota-Nebraska border along South Dakota Highway 71.
+The community is located approximately 1 mi north of the South Dakota–Nebraska border along South Dakota Highway 71.
 It is located next to a stretch of BNSF railroad.
 Approximately 15-25 abandoned houses have survived at the site.
 The town sign is still standing.

 History

-In 1927, President Calvin Coolidge stopped in Ardmore.
+In 1927, President Calvin Coolidge stopped in Ardmore while lodged at Custer State Park.

-The town survived the Great Depression without one family on welfare.
+The town survived the Great Depression without any families receiving welfare assistance.
 The decline of agriculture and move of young people to other areas for work reduced the population.
-The last time the town had a recorded population was in 1980, when the 1980 census showed a population of 16 residents.
+The 1980 census recorded a population of 16 residents.

 Ardmore celebrated a reunion on September 4, 2010, at the Ardmore Volunteer Fire Department.

+Education

+The school district is Edgemont School District 23-1.